Aldborough House

-Aldborough House (sometimes Aldboro House) is a landmark Georgian building in Dublin, Ireland.
+Aldborough House (sometimes Aldboro House) is a large Georgian house in Dublin, Ireland.
 Built as a private residence by 1795, the original structure included a chapel (since lost) and a theatre wing.

-The house was used for periods as a school, barracks and post office depot, before becoming vacant in the early 21st century.
-While vacant, the building was subject to vandalism and a fire, was listed by An Taisce - The National Trust for Ireland as in poor condition, and included in its 2021 list of 'Top 10 Most-at-Risk' buildings nationally.
+The house has been used for periods as a school, barracks and post office depot, before becoming vacant in the early 21st century.
+While vacant, the building was subject to vandalism and a fire, was noted by An Taisce as being in poor condition, and included in its 2021 list of 'Top 10 Most-at-Risk' buildings nationally.

 History

+Construction

 The house was commissioned by Edward Stratford, 2nd Earl of Aldborough, and the bulk of the structure completed by 1795.
 Though the foundation had been laid down in 1792, the house was still not fully completed by 1799 at a cost of over £40,000.
 It was the last free-standing Georgian mansion house built in Dublin.
 Stratford built the house for his second wife, whom he married in 1787, Anne Eliza Henniker.
-The construction of the house caused significant financial strain for Stratford, who wrote numerous letters asking for loans, including his father-in-law, Sir John Henniker.
+The construction of the house caused significant financial strain for Stratford, who wrote numerous letters asking for loans, including to his father-in-law, Sir John Henniker.

+1800 to 1900

-Edward Stratford died in 1801, and his widow died in 1802 having remarried.
-After her death a long court case ensued between her widower and Stratford's nephew, Col. John Wingfield.
-The house remained uninhabited between 1802 and 1813.
-In 1813, Professor Gregor von Feinaigle leased the building and opened it as a school.
+Edward Stratford died in 1801, and his widow died intestate in 1802 having remarried a barrister named George Powell.
+After her death a long court case ensued between her widower and Stratford's nephew, Colonel John Wingfield with Wingfield finally succeeding in 1808.

+The house however remained uninhabited between 1802 and 1813.

+In 1813, Professor Gregor von Feinaigle leased the building from Wingfield and opened it as a school.
 To support its use for education, the house was extended to include large classrooms and other facilities, and the theatre was maintained for performance use.
 Prof Von Feiangle died in 1819 and by 1830 the school had closed.

 The house was acquired by the government in 1843, and used as a military barracks during the Crimean War (1850s) and Fenian Rising (1860s).

+From the late 19th century it was used as the stores department of the Post Office.
+The Commissioners of Public Works made alterations to support this purpose in the late 1890s.